Slow links, fast links, and the cost of gossip: Conclusion

 \section{Conclusion}

-We have presented two different new concepts, namely the critical conductance and the average conductance, that characterize the bottlenecks in communication for weighted graphs.
+We have presented two different concepts, namely the critical and the average weighted conductance, that characterize the bottlenecks in communication for weighted graphs.
 We believe that these parameters will be useful for a variety of applications that depend on connectivity.

 A question that remains is whether the running time of $O(D \log^3n)$ for information dissemination can be improved, e.g., using better spanner constructions or more efficient local broadcast to save the polylogarithmic factors.
 (Recall that in the unweighted case, there are information dissemination protocols that run in $O(D + \polylog{n})$ time.)
 Another interesting direction would be the development of reliable robust fault-tolerant algorithms in this regard.